DataDog/kics/documentation/rules/terraform/aws/neptune_logging_disabled.md

 ### Description

  Enabling Neptune logging ensures that audit and error logs are exported to Amazon CloudWatch, which is critical for monitoring, troubleshooting, and security auditing of Neptune database activity.
-If the `enable_cloudwatch_logs_exports` attribute is not set with values such as `["audit"]` or `["audit", "error"]`, as shown below:
+If the `enable_cloudwatch_logs_exports` attribute is not set with values such as `["audit"]` or `["audit", "error"]`, as shown below, no logs will be exported by default, leaving potentially malicious or unauthorized database actions undetected:

 ```
 resource "aws_neptune_cluster" "example" {